tfsec/tfsec.github.io/_docs/google/gke/enable-network-policy.md

 ---
+title: google-gke-enable-network-policy
-title: Network Policy should be enabled on GKE clusters
+description: Network Policy should be enabled on GKE clusters
 shortcode: google-gke-enable-network-policy
 legacy:
 summary: Network Policy should be enabled on GKE clusters